mikaelmello/inquire/README.md

 }
 ```

 DateSelect prompts allows user to select a date (time not supported) from an interactive calendar.
+This prompt is only available when including the `date` feature in the dependency, as it brings an additional module (`chrono`) in your dependency tree.

 DateSelect prompts provide several options of configuration:

 - **Prompt message**: Required when creating the prompt.
 - **Default value**: Default value selected when the calendar is displayed and the one select if the user submits without any previous actions.
 Current date by default.